rmh2009/flowmq/README.md

 ### Integration Test

-A integration test file is available in the build directory after installation
+A integration test file is available at application/test_client.cpp.
+It is installed to the build directory after the 'make install' command:
 ```
 build/flowmq_integration_test localhost 9003 0
 ```